TheMarkster/pygcs/EVENT_BRIDGE_README.md

 1. **Event Bridge Server** - Central coordinator that receives events from clients and broadcasts them to all connected clients
 2. **Event Bridge Client** - Connects to the server and synchronizes local events with the distributed system
-3. **Integration with Broadcast System** - Uses the existing broadcast/consumer system for local event handling
+3. **Integration with Broadcast System** - Uses the existing events.consumer system for local event handling

 ## Architecture